Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

   There are a number of ways for procedurally placing objects while avoiding any overlap between them, and most of these methods can be rather complex and need to place objects in a sequence.
 All the modifications to the objects (like scale, rotation, etc.) would also need to happen before the next object is placed, so that the state of the world is fully known before each placement.

   Here, we are going to introduce a rather simple modification in the sample foreground placement code provided with the package.
 In each Iteration, a random scale factor is chosen, and then a desirable separation distance is calculated based on this scale factor and the list of given prefabs.
-We scale the objects here to introduce additional randomization, and the fact that once we have placed the objects we can no longer scale them.
+We also scale the objects here to introduce additional randomization, due to the fact that once we have placed the objects we can no longer scale them.

   Based on the value given for `Non Overlap Guarantee`, this Randomizer can either reduce the amount of overlap or completely remove overlap.